vinitshahdeo/openapi-url-resolver/README.md

 ## Contributing

 Contributions to openapi-url-resolver are welcome!
 If you find a bug or want to suggest a new feature, please open an issue on the GitHub repository.
 If you want to contribute code, please fork the repository, make your changes, and submit a pull request.
+Your contributions and feedback are most welcome!

+## Support

+If you find this package useful, please consider:

+- Following me on Twitter for updates and package releases.
+- Starring this repository on GitHub to show your appreciation.
+- Sponsoring me on GitHub to support ongoing development.
+- Buying me a coffee via PayPal or Ko-fi to help me stay fueled and focused.

+Thank you for your support!

 ## License